Tools4everBV/HelloID-Conn-Prov-Target-Blacklist-SQL/README.md

 ## Remarks

 - This connector is designed to connect to an MS-SQL DB.
 Optionally you can also configure this to use another DB, such as SQLite or Oracle.
-However, the connector currently isn't desgined for this and requires additional configuration.
+However, the connector currently isn't designed for this and requires additional configuration.
 - Make sure the attribute names in the mapping correspond with the attribute names in the primary source system.
 - If updating the values is not required, the account update script can be omitted.
 Ensure that the mapping is updated accordingly.
 - The mapping field employeeId should only be configured to the create & update event.